What is product development?

 Their collective efforts aim to align product development with customer needs, market demands, and business objectives, ensuring that the final product meets or exceeds expectations.

-This article will outline the 5 most critical phases in the product management lifecycle process in terms of development.
 Each phase aims to achieve a more streamlined production process that plays an essential part in defining, designing, building, testing, and delivering the product so it can live its best life.

-Phase one: idea generation
+Stage one: Idea generation

 A product development manager should actively analyze current trends and identify opportunities to develop a new successful product or improve an existing one by adding necessary features.
 While building something fundamentally ‘new’ can be creatively fulfilling, many of the best ideas result from integrating an existing product.